tatianegercina/FinTech/02-Homework/02-Python/Instructions/README.md

   * Loop over the rest of the rows and append every row to the `menu` list object (the outcome will be a list of lists).

 * Set up the same process to read in `sales_data.csv`.
-However, instead append every row of the sales data to a new `sales` list object.
+But now, append every row of the sales data to a new `sales` list object.

 ### Manipulate the Data